 Windows 10 IoT Core Services

 Windows 10 IoT Core Services is a new cloud services subscription that provides the essential services needed to commercialize a device on Windows 10 IoT Core.
-Through this subscription, OEMs have access to 10 years of support on Windows 10 IoT Core Long Term Servicing Channel (LTSC) releases along with services to publish device updates and assess device health.
+Through this subscription, OEMs have access to long term support on Windows 10 IoT Core Long Term Servicing Channel (LTSC) releases along with services to publish device updates and assess device health.

 What's included with Windows 10 IoT Core Services?

 A subscription to Windows 10 IoT Core Services comes with three main benefits:

 Benefit Description Long Term Support Access to Windows 10 IoT Core LTSC releases with security and reliability updates only (no new features).
 Update control with Device Update Center Create and publish device updates at scale using cloud-side controls.
 Device Health Attestation (DHA) Rights to commercialize a device with DHA to affirm device health remotely.

 Long Term Support